 Not all PEOs operate under those two pricing models.

 There are best-in-class PEOs that cost around the same price as payroll processors.
-That means that you get the spectacular ROI of a PEO without the high-cost model.
+That means you get a PEO's spectacular ROI without the high-cost model.

 But how can some PEOs charge so little while national PEOs charge so much?